imse586/imse586.github.io/project/project-guidelines.md

     - Tips: *Recompile* often, so that if there is a compile error, it's easier to track it down.

-- The proposal should be no more than two (2) pages (not including the References section).
+- The proposal should be no more than two (2) pages (not including the cover page and the References section).
   It should include the following
     - **Project tentative title**
     - **Background**: A brief description of the background of the problem